terraform-provider-openstack/terraform-provider-openstack/docs/resources/networking_secgroup_rule_v2.md

 * `ethertype` - (Required) The layer 3 protocol type, valid values are __IPv4__
     or __IPv6__.
 Changing this creates a new security group rule.

 * `protocol` - (Optional) The layer 4 protocol type, valid values are following.
 Changing this creates a new security group rule.
 This is required if you want to specify a port range.
+  * empty string or omitted (any protocol)
+  * integer value between 0 and 255 (valid IP protocol number)
   * __tcp__
   * __udp__
   * __icmp__